What is BDD/ Behavior Driven Development?

 - Discovery: Here, the various teams have a discussion about the various tests that need to be developed.
 The product owners, business stakeholders, end users, developers, testers and other teams all get together to define the business requirements as tests.
 The desired outcomes are defined.

-- Development: Based on these desired outcomes, the developers work on building apps that behave in a certain way.
+- Development: Based on these desired outcomes, the software developers you hire work on building apps that behave in a certain way.
 This ensures that there is no failure.

 - Revisiting: As the term suggests, in this step the various stakeholders revisit the app developed to ensure that the behavior is smooth.
 This also helps to ensure that only required features are built and there’s nothing unnecessary.